carpenlc/PDFMerge/README.md

 ```
 { "url" : "https://localhost/path/to/output_file.pdf" }
 ```
 * **/PDFMerge/rest/mergeAndDownload** endpoint:  The code will them merge together the identified files and return the output file as an attachment.

-## Download and Build the Source
+## Download the Source
 * Minimum requirements:
     * Java Development Kit (v1.8.0 or higher)
     * GIT (v1.7 or higher)